jpedro/jpedro.github.io/self-hosting.md

 ### Todos

-- [ ] Based on the `CNAME` file or some other configuration, create the required TLS certificates.
-And, of course, attach those to the kubernetes Ingress.
+- [ ] Based on the `CNAME` file or some other configuration, rensure the required TLS certificates exist and, of course, get attached to the correct kubernetes Ingress.

 ## Replacing heroku addons